When I think of Mexico, many concepts spring to mind, the cuisine, the history, the weather, the landscape, and of course the culture.

 Mexican Celebrations And Traditions

-There are many traditions deemed to be Mexican in origin, but can be found all over the world.
-That’s not only because Mexican culture carries with the locals when they travel.
+There are many traditions deemed to be Mexican in origin, but can be found globally.
+That’s not only because Mexican culture carries with the locals when they travel but also because its vibrant traditions.

-It’s because Mexican traditions are so iconic and commercially successful, that they crop up all over the place.
+It is because these Mexican traditions are so iconic and commercially successful, that they seem to crop up all over the place.

 You’ll see what this means with one tradition in particular…